Schoettler I: Design and development

-In late 1923 Flight reported on what was claimed to be the first successful aircraft constructed in China.
-It was designed by the German engineer Leopold Carl Ferdinand Friedrich Schoettler (born April 7, 1881, in Bruchhausen-Vilsen, Germany; died September 27, 1948) but the only major components imported from Europe were the engine, instruments, wheels and dope for the fabric covering; everything else was locally produced from local materials by workers without aviation experience or modern machinery.
+The aircraft was designed by the German engineers Ferdinand Schoettler and Ernst Fuetterer and built at Longhua, Shanghai.
+The only major components imported from Europe were the engine, instruments, wheels and dope for the fabric covering; everything else was locally produced from local materials by workers without aviation experience or modern machinery.
 Work on it began in the summer of 1922.

 The Schoettler I was a conventional European style two seat tractor biplane, rather similar to the German Aviatik B.II and Albatros B.II designs, with equal span two bay wings.
 These were mounted with 2° of dihedral and 597 mm, almost 2 ft, of stagger.
 The gap between the upper and lower planes was 66 in, maintained by parallel pairs of aerofoil section struts and wire bracing.
 The unswept wings had a constant chord of 63 in with blunt wing tips and ailerons on both upper and lower planes.
 The Schoettler's empennage was also conventional.

 The fuselage was likewise a standard rectangular section wooden girder structure, fabric covered except around the engine and a wood upper decking around the open, tandem cockpits for pilot and for the observer, who sat under the wing trailing edge.
 It tapered to a knife-edge at the tail.
 At the front the 160 hp Mercedes water-cooled upright inline engine was enclosed in a rectangular cross-section metal cowling which tapered vertically, exposing the upper cylinders, to a two blade propeller.
 At the rear of the housing an external radiator, with shutters for engine temperature control, projected on each side.
 The Schoettler had a conventional fixed undercarriage, with the mainwheels on a rigid axle mounted on V-struts.

-Flight does not report a first flight date, but this was on or before 23 July 1923 when the Schoettler was test flown by an ex-RAF pilot, W.E.
-Holland.
+The date of the first flight is unknown, but this was on or before 23 July 1923 when the Schoettler was test flown by ex-RAF pilot W. E. B. Holland.
 The latter reported good handling and an excellent, 360°, field of view for the observer noting the aircraft's potential for development.
 More recent articles claim the first flight by a Chinese built aircraft was that of the indigenously-designed Xianyi Rosamonde (or Dashatou Rosamonde) on 12 July 1923, though without mention of the Schoettler; the two aircraft were evidently close contemporaries.